Exploring the Complexity of Deep Neural Networks through Functional Equivalence: Implications to generalization and optimization

-\begin{remark} The popular initialization schemes, including the Xavier and He initialization methods, use normal random numbers to initialize the entries of weight matrices and bias vectors identically within a layer \citep{glorot2010understanding,he2015delving,shang2016understanding,reddi2019convergence}.
-By Theorem \ref{opt}, these initialization schemes reduce the optimization difficulty due to the permutation invariance property. \end{remark}
+\begin{remark} The popular initialization schemes, including the Xavier and He's methods, use normal random numbers to initialize the entries of weight matrices and bias vectors identically within a layer \citep{glorot2010understanding,he2015delving,shang2016understanding,reddi2019convergence}.
+By Theorem \ref{opt}, these initializations reduce the optimization difficulty due to the permutation invariance property. \end{remark}